cognitive-engineer/Modeling-Cognitive-Clarity-from-EEG-Data-Under-Stress-Conditions/README.md

 **Modeling Cognitive Clarity Using EEG Data from Stress Tasks**

-This project uses real EEG data (SAM40 dataset) to simulate how stress affects cognitive clarity in humans.
+This project uses real EEG data (dataset attached below) to simulate how stress affects cognitive clarity in humans.
 By analyzing beta/alpha band activity across different tasks (Relaxation, Arithmetic, Stroop, Mirror Image), we quantify and visualize a clarity score that reflects real-time cognitive performance under pressure.

 ---